Super-brawl-team/epsilon/ion/src/simulator/external/README.md

 Apply the additional fixes mentioned above that are still in a future version.

 ## SDL version compatibilities
-Our web simulator is tied to a specific emscripten version, and recent SDL releases no longer support it.
+Our web simulator is tied to a specific emscripten version, and recent SDL releases might not support it.
-As of now, the SDL cannot be updated past a certain release (At least `release-2.0.22` isn't compatible) without updating emscripten.
+Check version compatibility between our version of emsdk and the SDL version you want to install before installing it.

 # dlfcn